Locations

 Compliance Management and License True-Ups

 Maintaining compliance with Microsoft’s licensing rules is not only about avoiding penalties—it’s also a cost issue.
-Non-compliance discovered at renewal or via audit can lead to hefty, unplanned purchases that blow your budget.
+Non-compliance discovered at renewal or through an audit can lead to hefty, unplanned purchases that exceed your budget.

-Conversely, over-compliance (over-licensing out of caution) is wasted spending.
+Conversely, over-compliance (licensing out of caution) is a waste of spending.
 The strategy is proactively managing compliance to avoid last-minute surprises and ensure you only buy what you need.

 Action: